 The holiday shopping season is just around the corner.
 If you own an online shop, it could very well be your busiest time of year, and it’s important to make the most of that.
+It’s time to start thinking about and planning some of the most effective eCommerce trends.

 There’s good news for online retailers — an average of 76% of Americans shop online.
 Sometimes it’s for better deals, sometimes it’s to avoid the crowds and hassle of having to go into a store.
 But, that good news also needs to be looked at from a marketing perspective.
 With so many people shopping online, especially during the holiday season, what can your store do to stand out?